whayler1/rivets-example/readme.md

   };
 ```

 You'll see there are three functions `controller.onAtbClick` for when the "Add to bag" button is hit, `controller.addItem` for increasing the quantity of an item in the shopping bag, and `controller.removeItem` for decreasing the quantity of an item in the shopping bag.
-Something interesting to notice is the second argument in all these functions: `function(e, model)`.
+Something interesting to notice is that there is a second argument called `model` in all these functions: `function(e, model)`.
 A standard event handler only has an event argument, however elements bound with the `rv-on-[event]` binder pass a second argument called `model`.
 The `model` argument contains the object you pass in as the second argument of the `rivets.bind()` function.
-This means that we can manipulate our data object by calling `model.data`.
+This means that we can manipulate our data object by calling `model.data` within our event handler.
 If your data is part of an array and generated with the `rv-each-*` binder model will also have a `model.index` key.
 This is the index of that item in the array it is being generated from.

 In `controller.onAtbClick` we first loop through the `bag` array to see if that item has been added already.
-If we find a match we update the quantity key of of that item.
+If we find a match we update the quantity key of that item.
 If no match is found we push this product to the bag array and set the quantity key to 1.

-`controller.addItem` and `controller.removeItem` are for "+" and "-" buttons we are going to add to items in the bag in order to increase of decres the quantity you want to purchase of a specific item.
+`controller.addItem` and `controller.removeItem` are for "+" and "-" buttons we are going to add to items in the bag in order to increase of decrese the quantity you want to purchase of a specific item.
 If the item quantity is decreased to 0 we remove the item from the bag.

 Now add controller to the object in our `rivets.bind()` function.
 This will allow us to reference controller in binders inside the #candy-shop element.